All About the Lester Dent Master Plot Formula: Step-by-Step Story Creation

 Unique locale?
 Easy.
 Selecting one that fits in with the murder method and the thing the villain wants makes it simpler, and it’s also nice to use a familiar place where you’ve lived or worked.
 So many pulpateers don’t.
 It sometimes saves embarrassment to know nearly as much about the locale as the editor, or enough to fool him.

 (I’d add that it makes your life easier not only to use a location you know well, but also activities you know well: schools, jobs, sports, hobbies, and so on.
-And I was delighted to learn that, if you’re willing to set your story in the past, it’s especially handy to set stories in the same years as your experiences.
+And I was delighted to learn that, if you’re willing to set your story in the past, it’s especially handy to set stories in the same years as your own experiences.
 You get the zeitgeist for free.)

 Tip: Faking Local Knowledge